Luo-Leng/HW5_Problem1/problem_2/readme.md

 - LCA(7, 8) = 8
 - LCA(8, 6) = 4
 - LCA(3, 2) = 4

-- LCA(8, 10) = -1
+You can assume the following
+* tree only contain positive integers, and
+* tree will contain both nodes

-You can assume the tree only contain positive integers, and there are no duplicated numbers in the tree.
-The function will return -1 when LCA of the two nodes does not exist.
+* there are no duplicated numbers in the tree.
 The following is given in BinaryTree.h

 ```c++
 T LCA(T node1, T node2) {